Posted September 2017 by Melissa Abraham-Smith

 Has your old car finally kicked the bucket?
 Does a new addition to the family have you searching for something a little roomier?
 Your first home aside, purchasing a car is one of the biggest purchases you'll make!

-The decisions you make during the purchasing process can have a dramatic impact on the state of the vehicle, and your finances, when you finally pull into your driveway.
+The decisions you make now can have a dramatic impact on the state of the vehicle, and your finances, when you finally pull into your driveway.
 A high loan rate could see you paying more than you need to, while a dodgy vehicle isn’t worth the paper the contract is written on.

 To help make the process painless, we’ve compiled a checklist full of crucial things you need to consider when financing a new or used vehicle.